2022 / 2023 :

 The termination and takeover by the public sector have been effective since 1 January 2022.
 However, they automatically entail the termination of all the lease contracts previously concluded, as provided for in both the concession contracts and the standard contract approved by the Commune.

-The Town Hall insists that the principle of the amodiation, which is the specificity of Port-Grimaud, be preserved, these amodiation contracts materialize the legal link between the ownership of a private residence (individual house or flat) and the enjoyment of an amodied post on the public domain.
+these amodiation contracts materialize the legal link between the ownership of a private residence (individual house or flat) and the enjoyment of an amodied post on the public domain.

 In fact, leasehold contracts no longer exist in French law, replaced by a 'right of use' or 'guarantee of use'.
 The Town Hall must now deal with the new rules applicable :

-- "on the one hand, article R.5314-31 of the Transport Code provides that "the private use of berths intended for pleasure craft may not be granted for a period exceeding one year, renewable each year under the conditions defined by the competent authority […] ».
+on the one hand, article R.5314-31 of the Transport Code provides that "the private use of berths intended for pleasure craft may not be granted for a period exceeding one year, renewable each year under the conditions defined by the competent authority […] ».

-- on the other hand, article R.5314-1 of the same Code stipulates that: "[…] guarantees of use of berths or moorings may be granted for a maximum period of 35 years, in return for a participation in the financing of new port works constituting a dependency of the public domain of the State
+- on the other hand, article R.5314-1 of the same Code stipulates that: "[…] guarantees of use of berths or moorings may be granted for a maximum period of 35 years, in return for a participation in the financing of new port works constituting a dependency of the public domain of the State.

 The contract granting the above-mentioned guarantee of use must stipulate that the right attached to this guarantee can only be leased through the port manager or with his agreement ».